Current through Register Vol. 49, No. 24, December 16, 2024

 hospitalization services in addition to the copayment.

-non-network professional claims and following the claim administrator's
+medical claims are processed following the claim administrator's standard

-standard practice for non-network facility claims.
-Members may be held liable
+practice for non-network facility claims.
+Members may be held liable for the

 (12) Any claim must be initially submitted